alireza-saberi/CLAD/README.md

 CLAD
 ====

-<p>This is repo for exercises related to CLAD exam.
+<p>This is a repo for exercises related to CLAD exam.
 CLAD stands for Certified LabVIEW Associate Developer, and it's offered by National Instrument for new user level at LabVIEW.
 It requires two course manuals; Core 1 and Core 2 and exercises for these two cores </p>

 <p>Additional Resources are :
   <ul>